strob/oppressive/README.md

 (a) without a webserver at all, by transforming data into code;

+(b) in a PyQt thin-client

-(b) in a fileserver environment, where XMLHttpRequests are permitted;
+(c) in a fileserver environment, where XMLHttpRequests are permitted;

-(c) and all the way up to a real-time node/socket server.
+(d) and all the way up to a real-time node/socket server.

 Oppressive is intended for ``medium-size'' data, ie. data that packs down to a reasonable size for network transmission,